Status Buff Dispel

 - The M-Gear of Ace Online has the powerful Purify skill that negates not only buffs, but also special attack modes like Siege Mode, Big Bang, and Berserker.

-- The Final Fantasy X clone RPG Lord of the Rings: The Third Age had this as a spell, even calling it Dispel.
+- The Lord Of The Rings The Third Age had this as a spell, even calling it Dispel.

-- The Sanctuary spell in Breath of Fire III and IV.
+- The Sanctuary spell in Breath of Fire III and Breath of Fire IV.
 Unfortunately, using this spell also dispels the buffs used on the party.

-- Though the Cataclysm expansion is vastly altering which classes get which spell abilities.
-And in any attempt to make poisons and diseases actually dangerous again removing the shaman totem.
+- Though the Cataclysm expansion is vastly altering which classes get which spell abilities:

 - WarCraft III also has quite an intricate system of dispelling, with every faction having a unit with a mass-dispel ability that removes all buffs and debuffs, and damages all summoned units, in an area of effect.
 These can be extremely effective against most auto-casted or area-effect buff/debuff spells used by the majority of casters in the game, but they also remove your own status effect spells at the same time, if you used any.
 Some abilities are more precise, though, like the Dryad's Abolish Magic which automatically takes buffs off enemy units and debuffs of of yours, and the Spell Breaker's Spell Steal, which steals enemy buffs for your benefit and reflects their debuffs back on them.